mangetsuZ/fvtt-masks/README.md

 # Masks: A New Generation System

+### *Under active development*

-A game system for Foundry VTT built for the Masks: A New Generation RPG.
+An unofficial game system for Foundry VTT built for the Masks: A New Generation RPG.